wingkwong/leetcode-the-hard-way/tutorials/graph-theory/LeastCommonAncestor.md

   if (!findPath(root, path_root_to_x, x) || !findPath(root, path_root_to_y, y))
     return -1;

-  // checking for LCA now, which is farthest common node from root in both paths for (int i = 0; i < path_root_to_x.size() && i < path_root_to_y.size(); i++)
+  // check for LCA now, which is farthest common node from root in both paths for (int i = 0; i < path_root_to_x.size() && i < path_root_to_y.size(); i++)
     if (path_root_to_x[i] != path_root_to_y[i]) break;
   return path_root_to_x[i - 1];